Published in Criminal Law by Chris Eskew on October 18, 2021.

 The terms accomplices, accessories, and aiders and abettors are often used in referring to a concept known as “accomplice liability.”

-Generally, this means that if you knowingly help another person commit a crime, you can also be held responsible for that crime, regardless of your role in it.
+What makes someone an accomplice?
+Generally, if you knowingly help another person commit a crime, you can also be held responsible for that crime, regardless of your role in it.

 Accomplice liability allows a court to find a person criminally liable for acts committed by a different person, even if that person has not been prosecuted for or convicted of that crime.